• Ticket Fines and Penalties in Iowa

 For:

-• Second convictions, you’ll lose your license for 60 days.
+• 2nd convictions (in 3 years), you'll lose your license for 60 days.

 CDL Disqualifications

-Expect license suspension or disqualification for anywhere from 180 days to one year if you violate a driver or vehicle out-of-service order:
+Expect license suspension or disqualification for at least 180 days if you violate a driver or vehicle out-of-service order:

 • While transporting nonhazardous materials.

-• While transporting hazardous materials required to be placarded, or while driving a vehicle designed to transport 16 or more passengers.
+• While transporting hazardous materials required to be placarded, or while driving a vehicle designed to transport 16 passengers or more.

 The FMCSA’s Rules and Regulations fully outlines CDL driver penalties.
 Don’t forget to check out the Iowa Commercial Driver License Manual, too.